Osprey Manta 24 Backpack Review

 As a disclaimer I would like to mention that I have an affiliate agreement with Osprey and any purchase you make from this website results in me getting a small commission.
-All opinions on this page are my own and based on my own experiences with this pair of pants.
+All opinions on this page are my own and based on my own experiences with this backpack.
 This review is for general informational purposes.
-Your experience with the pants may be completely different.
+Your experience with the pack may be completely different.

 Specs on the Osprey Manta 24 Backpack